Top 10 Must-Read Maritime Novels

 • 248 Pages - 06/29/2009 (Publication Date) - W. W. Norton & Company (Publisher)

-A series of 10 books written by C.S.
-Forester offers a fictionalized history of the Royal Navy during the Napoleanic era.
-The books depict the life of a newly commissioned seaman, named Horatio Hornblower, during the harsh marine times of the Napoleonic War.
+A series of 10 books by C.S.
+Forester offers a fictionalized history of the Royal Navy during the Napoleonic era.
+The books depict the life of a newly commissioned seaman, Horatio Hornblower, during the Napoleonic Wars.

-For readers, the books work as a window into history because of the outstanding details appears in these books.
-Through this singular series, according to critics, C.S.
-Forrester has contributed his own uniqueness to the confluence of fact and fiction.
+The books work as a window into history because of the outstanding details.
+According to critics, C.S.
+Forrester has contributed his uniqueness to the confluence of fact and fiction in this series.

 Sale